shrijayan/dataset_generator/README.md

 ## Usage

+1. Place your input files in the `input_data` folder.

-To run the question generation process, execute the main.py script:
+2. To run the question generation process, execute the main.py script:
 ```
 python main.py
 ```